-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Teachers and parents provided feedback indicating that they support the value of implementing parent engagement activities.
-Scope: Schoolwide impact on students.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness educational partners, parents are an essential component to effective schooling and the overall academic success of these students.
+As shown above, in the metrics section, we expect the participation counts to be above enrollment.
+Teachers and parents provided feedback indicating that they support the value of implementing parent engagement activities.
+Scope: Schoolwide students.
+We will continue to provide this action because we know that parent and partner engagement is essential in ensuring student success.
+We believe that increasing parent/family engagement, as well as creating and cultivating connections in the community, will have a positive impact on students.
 This action is on an ongoing basis, throughout the school year.
 The support of the community liaison is designed to meet the needs most associated with increased involvement of the parents of English Learners, low-income and foster youth.
 However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
-4.3 Action: Educational Partner Engagement Need: Feedback from teachers, administrators, and counselors, state that the parents of English Learners, LTELs, low-income, and foster youth students are less involved in their student's educational activities.
-Results from our school survey show that our parents report that 84% feel connected.
+4.2 Action: Educational Partner Engagement Need: Feedback from teachers, administrators, and counselors, state that the parents of English Learners, LTELs, low-income, and foster youth students are less involved in their student's educational activities.
+Results from our school survey show that our parents report that 99% feel connected.
 Parents and teachers provided feedback indicating that they support the value of educational partners.
-Scope: Schoolwide The English Learners, low-income, and foster youth student populations have some of the lowest connectedness.
+The English Learners, low-income, and foster youth student populations have some of the lowest connectedness.
 School activities and events are important to our English Learners, low-income and foster youth students, and their families to feel connected to the school's purpose and have increased engagement.
 Expenses for these include but are not limited to communications, outreach, and materials.
 We will continue this action in personnel and support for educational partner events.
 We believe in the importance of parents feeling encouraged to participate.
-We expect that the community liaison in coordination with our staff will utilize these resources to increase positive two-way communication with our EL, FY, and LI parents using written, verbal, and virtual communications.
-This action is done on an ongoing basis throughout the school year.
-We will continue this action, because we have witnessed the positive impact on schools when barriers to access are removed for our English learners, LTELs, low-income, and foster youth We expect that these actions will have a positive impact on the school survey results.
+We expect that the community liaison in coordination with our staff will utilize these resources to increase positive two-way communication with our EL, FY, and LI We expect that these actions will have a positive impact on the school survey results.
 We expect parents will report that over 85% feel encouraged to participate each year, based on the school survey.
 We will also consider input from the parents, students, and teachers.

-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness students.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: Schoolwide parents using written, verbal, and virtual communications.
+This action is done on an ongoing basis throughout the school year.
+We will continue this action, because we have witnessed the positive impact on schools when barriers to access are removed for our English learners, LTELs, low-income, and foster youth students.
 However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.